un01s/code-exercises/README.md

 Array, stack, heap/queue, priority queue, deque and so on are linear structures with special and limited access to their elements.
 The linked list is logically linear and physically non-linear.
 Then binary trees and graphs become even more nonlinear.
 Both array and linked list are basics.

-Then hashing, two-pointer, sliding window, binary search, DFS, and BFS, backtracking, DP, greedy are just general ideas to deal with specific problems.
+Then hashing, two-pointer, sliding window, binary search are clever with specific conditions to apply.
+DFS, BFS, backtracking, DP, greedy are just general ideas to deal with specific problems, somwhere they are very close to brute force that is the strength of computers.

+The idea of recursion in algorithms is very powerful.
+Together with iteration, both are different traversal approaches.
+For recursion, go from head to tail or reversely.
+This is also a string point of computer.

-Other topics like tries, knapsack, intervals, graphs, bit-manipulation, math and geomotry are interesting too.
+Other topics like tries, knapsack, intervals, bit-manipulation, math and geomotry are more specific.

 ## references